Cottage garden ideas – 32 inspirational ways to transform your yard

 (Image credit: Getty Images/Jacky Parker Photography)

 There are plenty of plants for pollinators but not all of these are flowers that attract bees.
-Ana Mari Bull avoids plants which are wind-pollinated as they don’t need the help of insects.
+Ana Mari Bull avoids plants that are wind-pollinated as they don’t need the help of insects.
 She advises that double flowers, though attractive in a cottage border, should be avoided as bees can’t get into the plants and many are sterile.

 For summer Ana likes geranium ‘Rozanne’ for small gardens and lavender for low hedging to edge a path.
 But late winter and early spring supplies of pollen are important.
-She says ‘Hellebores, cyclamen, primroses, crocus, lamium, galanthus, eranthis and winter flowering clematis with be a food source for early emerging bumble bees, who can fly at lower temperatures than other bees.
+She says: ‘Hellebores, cyclamen, primroses, crocus, lamium, galanthus, eranthis and winter flowering clematis with be a food source for early emerging bumble bees, who can fly at lower temperatures than other bees.

 16. Introduce fragrant plants